pjhesbest/microbial_meta-genomics_introduction/README.md

     | sed -E 's/^https(.*)(\/.*)/wget ftp\1\2\2_genomic.fna.gz/g' > rep_ref_refseq.sh

 ```
-Once you have all the genomes, they will be in their own individual fasta file, it is good to run checkM in order to identify potentially contaminated bacterial genomes and decide wether or not to keep them for downstream analysis. <i>CheckM</i> can do this for you.
+Once you have all the genomes, they will be in their own individual fasta file, it is good to run checkM to identify potentially contaminated bacterial genomes and decide whether or not to keep each genome for downstream analysis. <i>CheckM2</i> can perform this for you.
 ```bash
   checkm lineage_wf <bin folder> <output folder> -t 64
 ```